scannon2k/scannon2k.github.io/projects.md

 title: Projects
 ---

-Here are examples of research projects generated with R Studio using TidyR and RMarkdown.
+Here are examples of economic research and data science projects using python and R!
+Python reports are written in Jupyter Notebook and R projects were generated with R Studio using TidyR and RMarkdown.

 Project | Language | Description | HTML Output | Rmd Code
 --- | --- | --- | --- | ---